 The Board’s mission is to protect dental patients in accordance with the Dental Practice Act.1

-The Board can discipline a licensee by:
+The Board can discipline you by:

-- reprimanding the licensee,
+- reprimanding you,

-- placing the licensee on probation, or
+- placing you on probation, or

 Certain criminal convictions can also form the basis for discipline.3 This includes convictions for both misdemeanor and felony offenses,